Learn how to Navigate Education Now and in the Future – A Guide for ALL Classroom and School Leaders

 Dive Deeper into Each Chapter’s Case Study and Learn More About Their Contributing Author’s

 Learn more about each contributing author and their teacher or school leader case study that is located at the end of each chapter that are featured in the book by listening to the following podcasts.
 Bonus episodes on Navigating Education – The Podcast, hosted by the book’s author Matt Rhoads, have been produced featuring the book’s contributing authors has been placed below so you can take listen to dive deeper into each case study as well as some of the content of each chapter.
-Throughout the month of July 2021, episodes will be released on social media and then place as well as all major podcasting platforms such as Anchor, Spotify, Google Podcasts, and Apple.
+Throughout the month of July 2021, episodes were released on social media and then place as well as all major podcasting platforms such as Anchor, Spotify, Google Podcasts, and Apple.

 Chapter 1 – Selecting EdTech Tool with Shannon Moore